Hundreds of convoy protesters due to arrive at Parliament

-Hundreds of vehicles are set to arrive in Wellington in protest against the Government's ongoing Covid rules and restrictions.
+More than 50 protesters are now the first to arrive at Parliament in Wellington to protest against the Government's ongoing Covid rules and restrictions.

 The convoy was due to arrive in the capital city about 7am.
 However, it is understood the group is running late and left Levin just after 6.30am.